AKASO EK7000 PRO 4K Action camera

 Info

-Whether your looking for a motorcycle helmet camera for urban travel or high octane adventures the electronic image stabilisation will impress even the most die hard GoPro fans, providing you with smooth footage that’s clear and concise.
+Whether your looking for a budget motorcycle helmet camera for urban travel or high octane adventures the electronic image stabilisation will impress even the most die hard GoPro fans, providing you with smooth footage that’s clear and concise.

-At home in the water as much as it is on dry land the Akaso EK7000 can adapt well to time under water thanks to its waterproof case up to 40m and dedicated dive mode which will ensure your footage isn’t compromised due to poor lighting.
+At home in the water as much as it is on dry land the budget friendly Akaso EK7000 can adapt well to time under water thanks to its waterproof case up to 40m and dedicated dive mode which will ensure your footage isn’t compromised due to poor lighting.

 No.4